lemiorhan/darklord/README.md

 DarkLord
 ========

 DarkLord is a Java API for Project Voldemort.
 It uses official Voldemort Java API and provides additional abstraction.
+It is named after the fictional Harry Potter villain Lord Voldemort.
+The Dark Lord is used as a nick name for the Lord Voldemort.
+In the series, almost no witch or wizard dares to speak his name, instead referring to him by epithets such as "You-Know-Who", "He-Who-Must-Not-Be-Named" or "the Dark Lord".

 Project Voldemort is a distributed data store that is designed as a key-value store used by LinkedIn for high-scalability storage.